aloktj/PyCIPSim/SRS.md

 ### 3.1 CIP Session Simulation
 1. The system shall allow users to define simulated CIP sessions that connect to virtual or real PLC endpoints using the `pycomm3` library's client interfaces.
-2. The system shall support configuration of session parameters, including target IP addresses, ports, connection timeouts, and retry counts.
+2. The system shall support configuration of session parameters, including target IP addresses, ports, connection timeouts, retry counts, multicast receive addresses, and slot identifiers when applicable.
 3. The system shall maintain session state, including connection establishment, keep-alive messaging, and graceful teardown procedures.
+4. The system shall expose explicit status for TCP socket creation, ENIP register session, and CIP forward-open operations so operators can confirm the entire handshake when acting as the originator.

 ### 3.2 Message Exchange Engine
 1. The system shall send CIP service requests (e.g., Read Tag, Write Tag, Custom Services) using `pycomm3` abstractions and shall capture the responses for analysis.